The port of Helsinki

 If you’re looking for things to do in Helsinki in December, you can also find the local Christmas Market in the square at the steps of Helsinki Cathedral.
 Nearby, you can also browse the shelves at the National Library of Finland.

-Combine sightseeing with a snack by having lunch at Market Hall.
+Combine sightseeing with a snack by having lunch at Old Market Hall.
 This market hall is right on the port and offers the best of Finnish food to visitors from all over the world.
+So yes, lots of salmon.
 Get some traditional berry jams or other natural Finnish products.

 Different types of salmon at Market Hall in Helsinki.
 Salmon is one of Finland's favorite foods.